BRAVO68WEB/url-minify/HOW_TO_CONTRIBUTE.md

 ```$ git fetch upstream```
 ```$ git merge upstream/main```
 ```$ git push origin main```
-The last command pushes the latest code to your forked repository on Github.
-The origin is the remote pointing to your forked repository on github.
+The last command pushes the latest code to your forked repository on GitHub.
+The origin is the remote pointing to your forked repository on GitHub.

 ### CREATE A NEW BRANCH FOR A FEATURE OR BUGFIX -
 ***